|

 Phnom

-Penh Street robberies of tourists in Phnom Penh, though not
+Penh Street robberies of tourists in Phnom Penh are

-near popular tourist destinations and almost always to tourists on
+near popular tourist destinations and almost always to tourists in

 with a handgun and usually only want money.
 Though the robbers generally avoid applying violence, they will